ISMAR 2024 Tutorial: Participating in the Testing of VERA

 - Software and Processes

-- Discuss phased MVP approach and release schedule
+- Discuss phased MVP approach and release schedule.

 - Walk through the processes involved in conducting a study using VERA, from study creation to participant recruitment and data collection.